 Research Committee.
 The Research Committee provides insights, guidance, and expertise in the formulation and implementation of a multi-year strategic research agenda.
 The committee works to identify critical issues in the changing nonprofit environment and identifies research opportunities to develop and promote organization success.
 The committee is focused on enhancing the association profession through contribution of high-value content to the industry.
 This committee also acts as liaison to ASAE boards on research issues.

-Small-Staff Association Committee.
-The SSAC advocates for the approximately one-third of ASAE members working at small-staff associations—those with nine or fewer full-time employees, regardless of budget size.
-The SSAC reviews ASAE's programs, services, products, and activities and evaluates whether they meet the needs of small-staff association professionals.
-The committee helps develop relevant educational content, especially for the annual Online Conference for Small-Staff Associations.
-The SSAC also advises ASAE on content for ASAE's publications, monitors discussions in the Small-Staff Association Professionals Collaborate group, and strives to increase community and engagement among small-staff association members.
+Small-Staff Associations Advisory Committee.
+This committee advocates for the approximately one-third of ASAE members working at small-staff associations—those with nine or fewer full-time employees, regardless of budget size.
+The committee reviews ASAE's programs, services, products, and activities and evaluates whether they meet the needs of small-staff association professionals.
+The committee helps develop relevant educational content advises ASAE on content for ASAE's publications, monitors discussions in the Small-Staff Association Professionals Collaborate group, and strives to increase community and engagement among small-staff association members.

-Young Professionals Committee.
-The YPC guides and recommends activities for ASAE’s young association professionals that build community and learning opportunities that are relevant to young association professionals today.
+Young Professionals Advisory Committee.
+This committee guides and recommends activities for ASAE’s young association professionals that build community and learning opportunities that are relevant to young association professionals today.
 It helps create a foundation for ASAE’s young professionals by working together with ASAE volunteer leaders and staff.